HertzDevil/feh-assets-json/README.md

 This repository hosts JSON dumps of `.bin` HSDArc asset files in Fire Emblem Heroes.
 The `master` branch tracks all app or data updates since Book IV.

-Dumps for Book III are on the `book3` branch.
-A diff between `962_legend23` and `???` will be separartely published later.

 Object formats are documented [here][re-notes], and they will eventually be moved into this repository.
 Not all formats are documented, and the purposes of some fields remain unknown or untested.